 Industries engaged in oil and gas, and petrochemical production are losing knowhow and experience through the loss of seasoned engineering personnel, while poor systems asset data and performance records results in no captured knowledge and learning.

-The Performance Plus Program methodology provides today’s response for improvement.
+The Mechanical Seals Reliability Program methodology provides today’s response for improvement.
 The data aspect of the program is the platform for a sustainable resolution to the skills gap.